 Just as in the illustration above, the owner’s share is either included in his payroll making the entire vehicle costs of operations deductible or the owner reimburses the company via a personal check for his respective value derived.
 The total value should include all costs to operate the vehicle including depreciation and accrued expenses (insurance, interest and taxes).

 The third most common nondeductible expense in the small business world is insurance that directly benefits the owner and his family.
 This one is really serious.
 The IRS doesn’t want management taking life insurance premiums as a deduction on the business return.
 If the business takes a premium as a deduction, then every dollar of benefit paid by the insurance company on behalf of deceased is included in income in the year of death.

 Basically, life insurance premiums are nondeductible by absolutely everybody.
 In exchange for this rule, Congress exempts benefits paid by life insurance companies from income.
 The goal is to maximize value to the widow.
-So don’t do it!
+Don’t do it!

 It is still OK for the company to pay the premiums, but they must be documented as a nondeductible expense and reported appropriately to the IRS in the annual tax return.
 If you don’t know how; please consult with a CPA.

 Other forms of nondeductible insurance include disability for the owner, personal umbrella policy and customized protection.

 Other nondeductible expenses include penalties, often directly related to infractions with the local government.
 For contractors, believe it not, the reinspection fee paid to Codes and Compliance is not deductible for tax purposes, but is still a cost in the construction of the project.

 - Travel expenses that include leisure activities (I have a separate article on this subject in the income tax section)

 - Lobbying and Political Party Contributions